diantonioandrea/diantonioandrea/README.md

 # Andrea Di Antonio, 24

-Hi, I'm Andrea, a 24-year-old Mathematics MSc student at the University of Milano-Bicocca, UniMiB.
+Hi, I’m Andrea, a Mathematics MSc graduate from the University of Milano-Bicocca, UniMiB.

 ## Interests